RiccardoVaccari/CI2025_lab1/README.md

 # CI2025_LAB1 - Multiple 0/1 Knapsack Problem with Multidimensional Constraints

-_This solution has been developed thanks to the cooperation with Luca Lodesani (s346978)._
+_This solution was developed in collaboration with Luca Lodesani (s346978)._

 ## Problem Description

-The objective is to maximize the total value of items distributed among a fixed number of knapsacks while respecting each knapsack's multidimensional weight constraints.
+The objective is to maximize the total value of items distributed among a fixed number of knapsacks while respecting each knapsack's multidimensional capacity constraints.
 Each item can be placed in at most one knapsack.

 The problem parameters are defined in the script and include:
 - `NUM_KNAPSACKS`: Number of available knapsacks.